Choosing a Greyhound

 DON'T pick a dog because you feel sorry for it.
 We occasionally have dogs that are genetically shy or were not socialized as puppies.
 These dogs can be terrified of everything.
 Some big hearted people are drawn to these dogs without really understanding how long it will take for these dogs to act "happy".
 These spooky dogs take months, if not years, of work to become "normal" dogs.
 They may not ever get to that point.
 If you want a dog that will happily greet you at the door, pick a dog that is like that to begin with.
 If you are OK with a dog that hides, doesn't interact much, and doesn't wag or even act happy to see you, then please give one of our spooky, shy greyhounds a chance.

 DON'T pick a dog by its photo!
-A great photo can catch your attention and draw you to the wrong dog because it seems to speak to you.
+A great photo can catch your attention and draw you to the wrong dog, because it seems to speak to you.
 An unflattering photo can keep the perfect dog from being considered.
 Read the dog's description and talk to your adoption rep and pick the best dog for you.
 Photos show the photographer's skill more than the true beauty and personality of the dog.
 We have yet to meet an ugly greyhound.

 With most of the tracks closing, the above information has become mostly obsolete.
 Greyhounds are a rare breed now and there is no longer the option to choose from a number of available dogs.
 When and IF we have any greyhounds available we will contact people on our waiting list that may be a good match for that dog.